core-explorer/cppdecl/README.md

 * `std::source_location::current().function_name()` varies wildly across compilers.
 It can return anything from `"std::string"` (only on Clang+libc++) to `"std::basic_string<char>"` to `"class std::basic_string<char,struct std::char_traits<char>,class std::allocator<char> >"` at worst.
 (Same happens to `__PRETTY_FUNCTION__`/`__FUNCSIG__`-based approaches.)

-Cppdecl uses the same two methods of obtaining the type names internally, but additionally simplifies the result to produce (in this case) `"std::string"` on all platforms.
+Cppdecl uses the same two methods of obtaining the type names internally, but additionally normalizes the result to produce (in this case) `"std::string"` on all platforms.

 Among other clever things, we try to make iterator types human-readable: `std::vector<int>::iterator` expands to `__gnu_cxx::__normal_iterator<int *, std::vector<int>>` (on libstdc++, different strings on different standard libraries), and we rewrite it back to `"std::vector<int>::iterator"`.
 While this [somewhat](#what-are-the-limitations-of-type-normalizatonsimplification-across-compilers) works on all 3 big standard libraries, iterator types can cause divergence between platforms.